creditkarma/thrift-server/packages/thrift-client/README.md

 const app = express()

-// 'transport' and 'protocol' are optional and will default to these values const clientConfig: IHttpConnectionOptions = {
+// 'transport', 'protocol' and 'path' are optional and will default to these values const clientConfig: IHttpConnectionOptions = {
   hostName: 'localhost',
   port: 3000,
+  path: '/',
   transport: 'buffered',
   protocol: 'binary',
 }